Tim Hayward: Career

 Born in Bristol, Hayward was educated at Bristol Grammar School, New College School, and Bournemouth School.
 He later attended the Bournemouth and Poole College of Art and Design.
-He is an ordained minister of the Universal Life Church though he does not use his title of Rev. Dr.

 He has published several books including Food DIY (2012) and Knife: The Cult, Craft and Culture of the Cook's Knife (2016) which has now been translated into 8 languages.
-He is a regular panellist on BBC Radio 4’s The Kitchen Cabinet and has also written and presented several radio documentaries, including the 5-part Gut Instinct (2018) and Fungi: The New Frontier (2022).
+He is a regular panellist on BBC Radio 4’s The Kitchen Cabinet and has also written and presented several radio documentaries, including the 5-part The Gut Instinct - A Social History (2018), Fungi: The New Frontier (2022) and Bacteria - The Tiny Giants which won Gold in the 2023 New York Festival radio awards.

 He is restaurant critic of the FT Magazine, the Financial Times Weekend supplement.

+Personal life

 Hayward lives in Cambridge where, with his wife Alison Wright, he is proprietor of Fitzbillies, a hundred-year-old bakery, café and local institution.

 In November 2020, he was admitted to Addenbrooke's Hospital with COVID-19, subsequently requiring treatment using a ventilator and suffering a pulmonary embolism.
 He was discharged after a month, having spent 14 days in a coma, and later described himself as "lucky to have lived."